tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 Note: Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to File and selecting "Make a copy...".

-The time tracker for this lesson can be viewed here: [Time Tracker.xlsx](TimeTracker.xlsx)
+The Time Tracker for this lesson can be viewed here: [Time Tracker.xlsx](TimeTracker.xlsx)

 ### Sample Class Video (Highly Recommended)
 * To watch an example class lecture, go here: [15.1 Class Video.](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=6702e079-360f-4970-b75a-aafe00f8da33) Note that this video may not reflect the most recent lesson plan.